Opentrons/opentrons/opentrons-ai-client/README.md

 ## Developing

-To get started: clone the `Opentrons/opentrons` repository, set up your computer for development as specified in the [contributing guide][contributing-guide-setup], and then:
+1. To get started: clone the `Opentrons/opentrons` repository
+1. Read [contributing guide][contributing-guide-setup]
+1. Follow [DEV_SETUP.md](./DEV_SETUP.md) for our recommended development setup guides for macOS, Windows, and Linux.

 ```shell
 # change into the cloned directory